RCA Umpire Education in Ontario

 As a Level 1 Assistant Umpire in Ontario, you will be assigned a mentor who will be paired with you until you complete your Level 2 licensing exam.
 Your mentor is available to help you navigate the entire process and is a valuable resource.
 All our mentors are seasoned Ontario-based RCA-licensed umpires with a wide variety of knowledge and experience to share as you begin your umpire journey!

 For more information please visit Row Ontario Umpire Mentor Program.

 Level 2 – Associate Umpire

-The Level 2 Associate Umpire Clinic an eight-hour clinic delivered by a trained RCA Clinician, in coordination with the Row Ontario Umpires Committee.
+The Level 2 Associate Umpire Clinic is an eight-hour clinic delivered by a trained RCA Clinician, in coordination with the Row Ontario Umpires Committee.
 The Level 2 Clinic will broaden and deepen your understanding of the Rules of Racing and their application to the delivery of regattas.
 Your minimum ten-hours of experience in five positions as an Assistant Umpire will contribute significantly to the Clinic, as it is a much more practical and in-depth Clinic than Level 1.
-This will prepare you to begin working as an Associate Umpire at regattas; as well as further experience at the Start, Finish and Control Commission, you will now be eligible to work as a Race Umpire on the water and Judge at the Start, under the guidance and mentorship of a licensed umpire.
+This will prepare you to begin working as an Associate Umpire at regattas, as well as further experience at the Start, Finish and Control Commission.
+You will now be eligible to work as a Race Umpire on the water and Judge at the Start, under the guidance and mentorship of a licensed umpire.

 Visit our Events page to register for a Level 2 Clinic.